Azerxim/MC-Tools-Equipments-Upgrade/README.md

 - Cooking jukebox or enchanting table to get a diamond
 - Cooking crying obsidian to get a obsidian

-## Smelting table
+## Smithing Table
-Using Amethyst template (amethyst shard) for upgrade and downgrade in the smelting table.
+Using Amethyst template (amethyst shard) for upgrade and downgrade in the smithing table.

 Items => Tools and Armors